‘Days Of Our Lives’ June 21: Chad Vows DiMera Demise, Ciara And Ben Share A Moment, Kayla Hits Paydirt [Recap]

 — Days of our Lives (@nbcdays) June 19, 2018

-Hope is happy to hear her daughter’s voice but begins to panic when Ciara refuses to give away her location.
-She knows that Ciara is in pain and promises that things will get better, offering to come and get her.
-Ciara admits that she isn’t alright and hasn’t been since she was raped.
-She needs some time to figure her life out.
+Hope was happy to hear her daughter’s voice but began to panic when Ciara refused to give away her location.
+She knew that Ciara was in pain and promised that things would get better, offering to come and get her.
+Ciara admitted that she wasn’t all right and hasn’t been since she was raped.
+She needed some time to figure her life out.

-Rafe takes the phone from Hope.
-Ciara begins to say that she doesn’t want people to worry about her, but stops talking when Ben walks back into the cabin.
-Rafe’s police instinct kicks in and he realizes that Ciara isn’t alone.
-When Hope realizes this may be a hostage situation, she grabs the phone from Rafe and asks Ciara about it.
+Rafe took the phone from Hope.
+Ciara began to say that she didn’t want people to worry about her, but stopped talking when Ben walked back into the cabin.
+Rafe’s police instinct kicked in and he realized that Ciara wasn’t alone.
+When Hope realized it may be a hostage situation, she grabbed the phone from Rafe and asked Ciara about it.

-Ciara states that the man who found her stopped and took care of her, confirming that he may have even saved her life.
-Overhearing this, Ben looks relieved to know how Ciara feels about his act of kindness.
-Hope isn’t happy with Ciara’s answer, asking “What if?”
+Ciara stated that the man who found her stopped and took care of her, confirming that he may have even saved her life.
+Overhearing this, Ben looked relieved to know how Ciara felt about his act of kindness.
+Hope wasn’t happy with Ciara’s answer, and asked “What if?”
 She won’t stop looking until she finds her daughter.

 Days viewers witnessed Ciara and Ben share a moment of mutual understanding and vulnerability.
-When she reaches up to touch Ben’s face, he moves quickly away from her touch.
+When she reached up to touch Ben’s face, he moved quickly away from her touch.

 In the latest #DAYS, Ben takes an injured Ciara to a place that holds bad memories for him.https://t.co/70zOJaOWU0 pic.twitter.com/rD4PEw9DIY